 Updates to On Emotion, and added curated articles to the anthologies.

 A bit of a follow on from Varela's Gestures, that's dense enough to be its own article: insight and the sciences.

 Part of a series, I suspect.

-Published Project Petrichor, the manifesto for this project.
+Published our credenda, as a manifesto for this project.
 Time to start arranging this site around what it's arranged around.

 New series on the concept of from zero.

 New articles in the Digital Architecture series:

 These are probably only going to appeal to those who are motivated by the premise I set out in Digital Architecture.
 More, they're just drafts—it's difficult to remember what concepts I found difficult when I started these projects myself, and at points do a bad job explaining them.
 Thank you to everyone who has already provided feedback.
 These are for you, so I welcome any feedback in future.

 New article about Karl Popper's solution to his own paradox of tolerance.